top of page

 Hong Kong Property Market Forecast 2026

 Looking ahead, industry experts anticipate further stabilisation.
 After a six-year correction that began in the second half of 2019, Hong Kong's Grade A office leasing market is likely to reach a trough in 2026.
-Prices of mass residential are expected to rise about 5% in 2026.
+Prices of mass residential properties are expected to rise about 5% in 2026.

 The divergence between well-capitalised developers like Sun Hung Kai Properties and highly leveraged ones like New World Development underscores that not all players will emerge from this cycle equally positioned for the recovery ahead.